simonberner/ladi-simulator/README.md

     </a>
 </p>

-A little game simulator to show how to display some up-to-date (live) data with live activities on the lock screen and in the dynamic island (iPhone 14 Pro/Pro Max only!).
+A little [basketball](https://en.wikipedia.org/wiki/Basketball) game simulator which generates some live data to show how that data can be displayed with live activities on the lock screen and in the dynamic island.

 ---